Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 Soft Modification:

 This approach provides limited root access, but due to a read-only root partition, permanent file system changes are not possible—only temporary modifications can be made.
 Additionally, unlocking the bootloader triggers security checks, which in turn introduce delays to the boot-up process.

-File System Modification (Preferred Method)
+File System Modification (Preferred Method):

 This method allows direct modification of hardcoded settings without requiring root access.
 It involves extracting the file system onto a Linux machine, mounting it, making the necessary changes, and re-uploading it to the device.
 This process is cleaner, faster, and avoids triggering security mechanisms that occur when using the first method.